 - Human-readable overview of the current terms and their definitions is now online here: https://doi.org/10.5281/zenodo.10626170, to provide access whilst we complete the technical work on the machine-actionable version.

-Applications for membership of the Research Data Management Terminology (RDMT) Working Group will reopen later in 2022.
+- Interested in joining the next annual review cycle?
+Applications for membership of the Research Data Management Terminology (RDMT) Working Group will reopen in 2024.
 Please contact the convenor at laura AT codata.org with any questions.

-The CASRAI Research Data Management Terminology (currently available in its previous form at https://casrai.org/rdm-glossary/) was intended as a practical reference for individuals and groups concerned with the improvement of research data management.
+The CASRAI Research Data Management terminology was intended as a practical reference for individuals and groups concerned with the improvement of research data management (RDM).
 In 2020, CASRAI requested that CODATA assume responsibility for the curation of this valued resource.
 Find out more about the new locations of ex-CASRAI assets here.

 WG members will choose the terms they wish to review and will have a set amount of time to do so.
 Not all terms need to be reviewed every year.
 Members will report – for each term that they review – whether they wish to